MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-asa-05.md

 When the build process is complete, your applications should automatically load on your Android device.

-## Build application to iOS Device
+## Build your application to an iOS Device

+In this section, you will learn how to configure your project to build to an iOS device.

 In the Build Settings window, switch the build platform to Android.
 If you need a reminder on how to do this you can refer back to [Configure the Unity project for Windows Mixed Reality](mr-learning-base-02.md#configure-the-unity-project-for-windows-mixed-reality).